 - Contact Us

-At Square One it is important for patients to be involved in their own care, through education, awareness and participation in their treatment.
-Physiotherapy helps people affected by injury, illness or disability by restoring movement and function, encouraging development and facilitating recovery, through movement and exercise, manual therapy, education and advice.
-Our team of physiotherapists are trained healthcare professionals who work in many areas such as managing long-term medical conditions, neurology, orthopaedics, sports, paediatrics and workplace health.
+It is important for patients to be involved in their own care, through education, awareness and participation in their treatment.
+Physiotherapy helps people of all ages affected by injury, illness or disability by restoring movement and function, encouraging development and facilitating recovery.
+Using movement and exercise, manual therapy, education and advice, our team of musculoskeletal physiotherapists can successfully treat a wide range of conditions commonly seen in adults, children and young people.

 What do Physiotherapists do?

-Physiotherapists use their knowledge and skills to improve a range of conditions associated with the different systems of the body and consider the body as a whole, rather than just focusing on the individual aspects of an injury or illness.
-A patient’s involvement in their own care is essential.
-This is achieved through education, awareness, empowerment and participation in their treatment.
 Physiotherapists use their knowledge and skills to improve a range of conditions associated with the different systems of the body.
-These include:
+Physiotherapy considers the body as a whole, rather than just focusing on the individual aspects of an injury or illness.
+A patient’s involvement in their own care is essential and this is achieved through education, awareness, empowerment and participation in their treatment.
+Musculoskeletal Physiotherapy is a specialised area of physiotherapy that treats injuries and conditions which affect the muscles, joints and soft tissue structures.
+Injuries which can be treated by musculoskeletal physiotherapy can include:

 Physiotherapists use some of the following approaches: